Organoplatinum chemistry: Organoplatinum(II)

 The dimethylsulfide ligands in PtMe2(SMe2)2 can be displaced by other ligands.

 Many organoplatinum(II) complexes arise via ortho-metalation and related intramolecular C-H activation processes.

+Platinum forms certain mono-cyclopentadienide complexes, but platinocene is unstable.

 Organoplatinum(IV)

 The first organoplatinum compound ever synthesised was trimethylplatinum iodide from platinum(IV) chloride and methylmagnesium iodide, reported by Pope and Peachey in 1907.
 The compound adopts a cubane-like structure with four triply bridging iodide ligands.
 "Tetramethylplatinum" was claimed in 1952 by Henry Gilman as a derivative of this tetramer, but this claim was later shown to be incorrect ("Tetramethylplatinum" proved to be [PtMe3OH]4).
 Salts of [PtMe6]2− and [PtMe4]2− have been characterized.

 Organoplatinum(IV) hydrides are rare.
 The first isolated representatives were prepared from organotin halides or acids with orthometalated arylplatinum(II) compounds.
 The compound Me(PEt3)2PtOTf reacts reversibly with triflic acid between -60 and -80 °C, forming methane and (PEt3)2Pt(OTf)2 at -20 °C. Weak acids often suffice even water and alcohol and in C-H bond activation the proton source is an alkane.